 - Tax treatment of other currency gains/losses.
-As part of our review of currency impacts on intercompany loans discussed above, management also identified calculation errors in the first quarter of 2005 where we incorrectly allocated certain currency gains/losses between capital and operating income and losses for Canadian income tax purposes, which impacted the effective tax rate used in the quarter.
-The correction of the effective tax rate resulted in an increase to Income taxes of \$4.0 in the quarter ended March 31, 2005. - Tax treatment of the currency impact of spin-related loan repayments.
+As part of our review of currency impacts on intercompany loans discussed above, management also identified calculation errors in the first and second quarters of 2005 where we incorrectly allocated certain currency gains/losses between capital and operating income and losses for Canadian income tax purposes, which impacted the effective tax rates used in those quarters.
+The correction of the effective tax rates resulted in reduced Income taxes of \$1.5 in the quarter ended June 30, 2005 and an increase to Income taxes of \$2.5 for the six months ended June 30, 2005. - Tax treatment of the currency impact of spin-related loan repayments.
 As of December 31, 2004, we owed amounts to Alcan in U.S. dollars.
 In connection with our spinoff from Alcan, we repaid these loans during the three months ended March 31, 2005.
 As the U.S. dollar is the functional currency for Novelis Inc., no foreign currency transaction losses were recognized for financial reporting purposes upon repayment of the loans.
 However, for Canadian tax purposes, there were foreign currency transaction losses treated as capital losses.
 For the three months ended March 31, 2005, the tax benefit from these foreign currency transaction losses were offset by a valuation allowance, as it was more likely than not that the benefit of these losses would not be realized.
+In the second quarter of 2005, the tax provision should have included a reversal of a portion of that valuation allowance against foreign currency transaction gains realized during the period.
+The correction of this error resulted in a decrease to Income taxes of \$7.3 for the quarter and six months ended June 30, 2005.

 Other miscellaneous items.
-We found a number of individually and in the aggregate immaterial errors that resulted in adjustments that reduced Net income by \$0.1, net, for the quarter ended March 31, 2005.
+We found a number of individually and in the aggregate immaterial errors that resulted in adjustments that reduced Net income by \$0.1, net, for the quarter ended June 30, 2005 and \$0.2, net for the six months ended June 30, 2005.

 Out-of-period adjustments.
 In addition to the restatement items discussed above, certain adjustments were made in conjunction with the restatement of our unaudited condensed consolidated and combined financial statements for the first quarter of 2005 that relate to errors made in periods prior to January 1, 2005 (out-of-period adjustments).
 The net effect of these out-of-period adjustments on our Net income was an increase of \$4 for the quarter ended March 31, 2005.
 However, certain other out-of-period adjustments that decreased Net income by \$2, net, were previously reported in our financial statements included in our quarterly report on Form 10-Q for the period ended March 31, 2005, as originally filed.
-Therefore, the net effect of all out-of-period adjustments on our Net income for the quarter ended March 31, 2005 was an increase of \$2.
+Therefore, the net effect of all out-of-period adjustments on our Net income for the quarter ended March 31, 2005 and the six months ended June 30, 2006 was an increase of \$2.

 The above amounts were individually and in the aggregate not material, both in terms of each prior year and period affected.
-In addition, we concluded that the impact of the adjustments is immaterial to our financial position, results of operations and cash flows for the first quarter of 2005 and the full year ended December 31, 2005 (based on our expected full year results).
+In addition, we concluded that the impact of the adjustments is immaterial to our financial position, results of operations and cash flows for the first quarter of 2005, six months ended June 30, 2005 and the full year ended December 31, 2005 (based on our expected full year results).
 Accordingly, we recorded these adjustments in the quarter ended March 31, 2005.